Europe '72: Cover

 Europe '72, like other Grateful Dead cover art, was designed by Alton Kelley and Stanley Mouse (known as Kelly/Mouse studios).
+An early title for the album was Steppin' Out; this title was eventually re-used for Steppin' Out with the Grateful Dead: England '72 (2002).
 The album was originally published as a triple-LP with an accompanying booklet.
 In contrast to the band's previous albums, the artwork is set against white, mostly-empty panels of (originally) a triple gatefold sleeve.
 The front cover shows a large "Truckin'" foot stepping across the Atlantic to Europe.
 The back cover depicts the corresponding "Truckin' Fool" smashing an ice cream cone against his forehead.
 Airborne drops of ice cream are drawn as a text ambigram, indistinctly spelling the word "LIVE".

 The inside credits list all 43 members of the touring entourage such as Carolyn "Mountain Girl" Garcia.
 A color booklet contains photos of European sites and the concerts (including part of the entourage waiting to board a DFDS ferry at Newcastle), references to Revelation and the Feast of Fools, and a long account of how the tour split into two factions, the "Bozos" and the "Bolos".
 The conclusion is the first appearance of the epithet "There is nothing like a Grateful Dead concert".